Best Ergonomic Mice to Buy in January 2026

 Logitech MX Master 3S Bluetooth Edition Wireless Mouse, No USB Receiver - Ultra-Fast Scrolling, Ergo, 8K DPI, Track on Glass, Quiet Clicks, Works with Apple Mac, Windows PC, Linux, Chrome - Graphite

-WHISPER-QUIET CLICKS: ENJOY 90% LESS NOISE WITHOUT SACRIFICING FEEL.
+- ULTRA-QUIET CLICKS: ENJOY 90% LESS NOISE WITHOUT SACRIFICING COMFORT.

 An ergonomic mouse is specifically designed to provide comfort and support while using a computer.
 It is aimed at reducing the strain and stress placed on the wrist and hand during prolonged mouse usage.
 Excessive or repetitive movements with a traditional mouse may lead to wrist pain, discomfort, or even more serious conditions like carpal tunnel syndrome.